oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 The following methods are RECOMMENDED to ensure the public key to verify the Issuer-signed JWT corresponds to the Issuer:

-- Using JWT Issuer Metadata: Obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
+- JWT Issuer Metadata: Obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
 - DID Document Resolution: Retrieve the public key from the DID Document resolved from the DID in the `iss` value.
 If the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.